 We believe that in the confession and true repentance of our sins to Jesus, we are now seen by God as totally blameless and holy in our relationship with God.
 No longer children of wrath, by grace we have become children of God whom God sees in the same way that He sees His Son, the Lord Jesus.
 This is what the church calls “justification.”
 The community of people who believe this are “the church.”
 So while our new relationship with God is personal, it is not individual – we have been adopted into God’s family.
 We believe that we are to gather together in large and small settings to worship God, proclaim and celebrate the gospel, and share our lives together for His glory.

 Hebrews 10:14, Ephesians 2:19-22, Romans 5:1, 1 Peter 2:9-10, Acts 2:42-47

 THE ORDNANCES: BAPTISM & HOLY COMMUNION

-We believe that Jesus gave His church two primary ordinances to be observed regularly: water baptism and Holy Communion.
-By repentance of sin and faith in Jesus, the Bible instructs us to be baptised in water by immersion as a picture of the death, burial, and resurrection of Jesus.
+We believe that Jesus gave His church two primary ordnances to be observed regularly: water baptism and Holy Communion.
+By repentance of sin and faith in Jesus, the Bible instructs us to be baptized in water by immersion as a picture of the death, burial, and resurrection of Jesus.
 Baptism is the outward demonstration of our inward change of heart; therefore we baptise confessing believers who have willingly trusted themselves to Christ.
 Holy Communion is a regular observance the church shares together as a reminder that Jesus is alone is the Saviour who died on the cross, in our place, for our sins, to bring us to God.
-The bread represents Christ’s body that was broken and the cup represents His blood that was shed for us.
+The bread represent Christ’s body that was broken and the cup represents His blood that was shed for us.